 The mood and personalities of people with Alzheimer's can change.
 They can become confused, suspicious, depressed, fearful or anxious.
 They may be easily upset at home, at work, with friends or in places where they are out of their comfort zone.

-What's typical?
+What's a typical age-related change?
 Developing very specific ways of doing things and becoming irritable when a routine is disrupted.